Film Style

 line drawings, rotoscoping, cut-outs, stop action, painted backdrops, modeling and other visual effects.
 This accomplishes two goals:

-1. Allows us to reveal Helena’s fantastical life story and the psychic phenomena that inhabited and surrounded her all her life.
+- Allows us to reveal Helena’s fantastical life story and the psychic phenomena that inhabited and surrounded her all her life: animals and stones spoke to her, strange phenomena and sounds manifested themselves before her at will.

-1. Eliminates the need for expensive travel overseas with actors, outdoor period scenes in New York City, and costly indoor sets.
-Backgrounds would be created.
-An example would be some of the sets in the 2023 film "Poor Things."
+- Eliminates the need for expensive travel overseas with actors, and outdoor period scenes in New York City.
+Instead, animated and painted backgrounds would be created.
+An example would be some of the techniques used in the 2023 film "Poor Things," which blended old-school, handcrafted special effects and modern technology.

 By introducing these techniques early and by judiciously blending them with live action footage, we hope to create an enchanting cinematic world that blurs the boundaries between what is “real”, the life of the mind, and the world of spirits.